jasonjson/jasonjson.github.io/_posts/2016-01-03-number-of-connected-components-in-an-undirected-graph.markdown

 ---
 layout: post
-title: Number of Connected Components in an Undirected Graph
+title: 323 - Number of Connected Components in an Undirected Graph
 date: 2016-01-03 19:50:36.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- BFS
-- Data Structure
+- Graph
 author: Jason
 ---
-<p><strong><em>Given n nodes labeled from 0 to n - 1 and a list of undirected edges (each edge is a pair of nodes), write a function to find the number of connected components in an undirected graph.</em></strong></p>
+**Given n nodes labeled from 0 to n - 1 and a list of undirected edges (each edge is a pair of nodes), write a function to find the number of connected components in an undirected graph.**

 ``` java